VFX Tutor Bursaries: Supporting the beating heart of our VFX courses

 Whilst there have been attempts to widen participation like apprenticeships, figures for university entry (despite worries over student debt) remain obstinately high.
 If you want better new talent in your company, it’s a good tactic to strike a relationship with a few universities.
 Or rather, with the tutors on the ground who do the teaching.

-In the misty days of 2010, I helped Creative Skillset engage with the VFX industry by working with Ian Murphy to author the Core Skills of VFX Handbook.
+In the misty days of 2010, I helped Creative Skillset engage with the VFX industry by working with Ian Murphy to author The Core Skills of VFX Handbook (now updated and split into The Core Skills VFX Repository and Student Primer).
 Over 60 VFX professionals helped us create a template of practical modules and guidance that could be adopted by universities and incorporated as they saw fit into their courses.
 It was a simple and direct way for industry to communicate to universities.

 Strengthen the right arms